Adventure Travel (bus company): Depots

 Adventure Travel's headquarters are at Coaster Place in Cardiff.
-However, the company also operate depots at Taff's Well (Pontypridd) and Swansea.
+However, the company also operate a depot at Swansea.
 The group have also previously operated depots at the following locations:

+Pontypridd

+Since the purchase of Humphrey's Coaches in Pontypridd in 2011, AdventureTravel maintained a strong presence throughout the area establishing a network of local bus services to Ynysybwl, Glyncoch, Nantgarw, Treforest, Upper Boat, Trallwn as well as longer distance services to Bridgend and Porthcawl.
+After 13 years of providing bus services in Pontypridd, Adventure Travel closed the depot after a series of local authority tenders (in which the company experienced great losses) and is now used for storage for vehicles surplus to requirements.

-Newport Depot
+Newport

 Adventure Travel previously ran a number of commercial services to compete with Newport Bus after Adventure Travel won their school services, enabling them to run bus routes off the back of them.

 Subsequently, Adventure Travel withdrew from Newport and closed its Newport depot.
-The only Adventure Travel routes that remain in Newport are the R1 between Newport bus station and Risca, and the Sainsbury's Free Bus - both these routes are run by the group's Cardiff depot.

 Skewen

 Following the purchase of Select Local Bus of Neath, Adventure Travel ran a number of ex-Select routes and vehicles from this depot.

-Adventure Travel has now largely withdrawn from Neath and only provides limited services.
+Adventure Travel has since withdrew from the Neath area and has closed its depot.